yzerlaut/old_physion/README.md

 #### 1) Get a scientific python distribution

-Install a python distribution for scientific analysis.

-We recommend the Anaconda distribution, get it here: https://www.anaconda.com/products/individual
+Install a python distribution for scientific analysis, get the latest Anaconda distribution at: https://www.anaconda.com/products/individual

 #### 2) Download this repository